background image

 By Donya Parrish, MCU VP- Risk Management

 What does all that mean?
-It depends on where your individual credit union falls compared to the state, regional (also given in the report), and national levels, as well as your credit union’s current goals and any other impacts you have seen in your service area.
+It depends on where your individual credit union falls compared to the state and national levels, as well as your credit union’s current goals and any other impacts you have seen in your service area.
 It might be a good topic of conversation for a future board meeting!

 Comments are closed here.